scritcash/scrit-whitepaper/scrit-whitepaper.md

 abort without returning DBC signatures.
 This can only happen, if the client attempts to defraud the mint (or the implementer screwed up).

+Using a different approach would make spendbook operations more complicated because they then need two-phase commits in order to prevent race conditions on the spendbook (for both blinding parameters and DBCs, not for transaction hashes).
+This is rather difficult when trying to do sharded storage backends and multiple instances of a mint working on the same spendbook.
+We consider the use of a simple commit as being less risky overall, although more care has to be taken to not loose DBCs by faulty client side implementations.

 Transaction format
 ------------------